 - “Early passing” (i.e. transferring between classes before or after the large bulk of students) can be requested to avoid visual chaos between classes.

-- A 504 (accommodation) Plan can be established if recovery is prolonged and symptoms are persistently increased through the school day with decline in a student’s performance.
+- A 504 (accommodation) Plan can be established if recovery is prolonged and symptoms are persistently increased through the school day with a decline in a student’s performance.

-- Avoid working directly under florescent lighting.
+- Avoid working directly under fluorescent lighting.

 - Arrive early to meetings and select a seat that provides the least offensive visual background.
 Avoid looking directly at linear backgrounds such as vertical or horizontal blinds, or a wall of bookshelves.

-- Use lunch time to settle any symptoms and avoid noisy or over-crowded gathering places.
+- Use lunchtime to settle any symptoms and avoid noisy or over-crowded gathering places.
 As you feel better, gradually join the group.